Exploring Alternative Therapies For Anxiety: Your Guide To Relief Options

 Anxiety disorders are the most common type of mental health condition today, and they affect children, teenagers, and adults worldwide.
 While primary treatment options such as therapy and medication are the traditional choices, there’s increasing interest in adding alternative therapies to the mix for potentially improved results.

 Complementary and alternative medicine, or CAM, is an umbrella term that refers to techniques that fall outside of mainstream western medicine and can be used to address mental health challenges.
 Some examples include massage, yoga, meditation, and biofeedback.
-These methods aim to connect and treat both body and mind—and many won’t cause side effects like weight gain or sexual dysfunction as some other methods, like medication, might in some people.
+These methods aim to reduce anxiety by connecting and treating both body and mind—and many won’t cause side effects like weight gain or sexual dysfunction as some other methods, like medication, might in some people.
 In many cases, a combination of traditional and CAM approaches can be a comprehensive way to treat anxiety symptoms.
 Here, we’ll give a brief overview of some common CAM therapies for anxiety.

 Getty/Halfpoint Images